NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurodesktop/neurodeskapp.md

 Previously opened sessions are stored as part of application data and they are listed on the Welcome Page.
 Clicking an item in the `Recent sessions` list restores the selected session.

-### neurodeskapp command-line launch examples

-Run `neurodeskapp` in the terminal.

 ## Connecting to local Neurodesk

 Neurodesk App creates new Neurodesk sessions by launching a locally running Neurodesk server and connecting to it.
 To open a local instance, click the `Open Local Neurodesk..` button in the Start section of the Welcome Page.

-It will show a Jupyterlab interface.
-There are two options to interact with Neurodesk:
+This will show a Jupyterlab interface.
+There are two options to interact with Neurodesk through this interface:

 - By clicking the `NeurodeskApp` icon on the right.
-It launches new window to start Neurodesk interface.
+This will launch a new window to start a Neurodesk interface.
 - By module loading containers on the left bar.
-You can interact with loaded modules in Terminal through command lines.
+You can interact with loaded modules through the command line interface.

 ![Local](/neurodeskapp/connect-to-local.png "Connect to local")